 To enable or disable Whiteboard for your tenant, do the following:

 Go to the Microsoft 365 Admin Center.

 On the Admin Center home page, go to the Search box in the top right, and then type Whiteboard.

 In the search results, click or tap Whiteboard settings.

 On the Whiteboard panel, toggle Turn Whiteboard on or off for your entire organization to On.

 Please note: per user licensing is not currently available.

 Where is Whiteboard data stored?

 Whiteboard stores content securely in Azure.
-Data is stored in different locations, depending on the country.
-For details, see Where your Microsoft 365 customer data is stored.
+Data may be stored in different locations, depending on the country.
+To check where data for your tenant is stored, see Where your Microsoft 365 customer data is stored.

-Migrating previously created content is planned for later in 2020.
-Support for additional regional datacenters is on the roadmap.
+Migrating previously created content and supporting additional regional datacenters is on the roadmap.